 See the latest numbers in the news release for:

 BEA estimates the nation's GDP for each year and each quarter.
 But new GDP statistics are released every month.
 Why?
 Because for each quarter, BEA estimates GDP three times.
 The advance estimate, coming about a month after the quarter's end, is an early look based on the best information available at that time.
 The second estimate and third estimate each incorporate additional source data that weren't available the month before, improving accuracy.

 More to know

 The nation's gross domestic product totals trillions of dollars.
 Most often, the number you'll hear people refer to as "GDP" is a percentage.
 That's the rate of change in real GDP from the previous quarter or year.
 "Real" or "chained" GDP numbers have been adjusted to remove the effects of inflation over time, so different periods can be compared.

 "Current-dollar" or "nominal" GDP estimates are based on market prices during the period being measured.

-This table shows percent change in GDP dating back to 1930.
+- Table showing percent change in GDP dating back to 1930.

-This table shows dollar amounts for GDP dating back to 1929.
+- Table showing dollar amounts for GDP dating back to 1929.